 The Ubuntu 20.04 release ships with a size set of user-visible changes — and in the video above I show you them in action!

 Now, fair warning: LTS releases are always a difficult one to cover.
-The cumulative list of changes from LTS to LTS is huge, but while that list is new to the majority it is old news anyone staked out on an interim releases.
+The cumulative list of changes from LTS to LTS is huge.
+But while that list is new to the majority of people, it is old news to those staked out on interim releases.

 In 3 minutes and 25 seconds (precisely) I bring you up to speed on what’s new in Ubuntu 20.04, from speedier new start-up times to some sought-after new settings.

 What proved too difficult to “demo” on screen is the finesse of 20.04.